 Boyd has strategic alliances with raw material suppliers globally for adhesives, foams, thermal interface materials (TIMs), shielding, insulators, and many other advanced engineered materials.
 We combine these partnerships with our extensive manufacturing capabilities and design expertise to create multilayer stack-ups of materials optimized to prevent and isolate thermal runaway for your battery application.

 Our engineers have decades of experience offering design support, ensuring components are designed for manufacture (DFM) and optimized for assembly.
 This allows us to combine different solutions for flammability, sealing, gasketing, collision protection, and more from multiple vendors into a single fully integrated product, lowering overall cost and lead times.

-To learn more about Boyd's battery solutions, visit our battery page or reach out to our experts.
+To learn more about Boyd’s battery solutions, visit battery page.